KuldeepSJadon/contributions/README.md

 repository contains the Rmd file for the “TITLE”, which is posted to Open Plant Pathology as a blog post on XX/XX/20XX.

-The [XXXXX.Rmd](XXXX.Rmd) file contains the markdown, which was reviewed by XXX and XXXX and generated the content of the blog post.
+The [content.Rmd](content.Rmd) file contains the markdown, which was reviewed by XXXX and XXXX and generated the content of the blog post.

 ## Instructions for Use